julianlam/feps/fep/8b32/fep-8b32.md

 The [controlled identifier document][ControlledIdentifiers] where the verification method is expressed MUST be an actor object or a [DID][DIDs] document that is provably associated with an [ActivityPub] actor (e.g. using a mechanism described in [FEP-c390] or [FEP-ef61]).
 The verification method MUST be associated with the `assertionMethod` property of the controlled identifier document.
 If controlled identifier document is an actor object, implementers SHOULD use `assertionMethod` property as described in [FEP-521a].

+Objects identified using [fragment identifiers][Fragment] SHOULD NOT contain integrity proofs.

+Objects SHOULD NOT contain more than one integrity proof.

 ### Proof verification

 Recipients of an object SHOULD perform proof verification if it contains integrity proofs.
 Verification process MUST follow the *Data Integrity* specification, section [4.4 Verify Proof][DI-VerifyProof].
 It starts with the removal of the `proof` value from the JSON object.
 Then verification method is retrieved from the controlled identifier document as described in *Controlled Identifiers* specification, section [3.3 Retrieve Verification Method][CI-RetrieveMethod].
 Then the object is canonicalized, hashed and signature verification is performed according to the parameters specified in the proof.

 The subject of the controlled identifier document where the verification method is expressed MUST be the [owner][FEP-fe34-Owner] of the signed object, or a [DID][DIDs] that is provably associated with that actor (e.g. using a mechanism described in [FEP-c390] or [FEP-ef61]).

+If a verifier encounters an integrity proof that uses a verification method or cryptosuite that it doesn't support, it SHOULD ignore the proof and try other authentication methods.

 If both HTTP signature and integrity proof are used, the integrity proof MUST be given precedence over HTTP signature.
 The HTTP signature MAY be dismissed.